How to Pass a VA C&P Exam: What Veterans Must Do and Avoid

 2. List of Current Medications

-Ensure the examiner knows what medications you’re taking lately, their dosages, and their effects.
-For example, a medication list showing prescriptions for chronic pain and sleep disturbances illustrates the complexity of your condition.
 If you’re on medications for acid reflux, the examiner might assess for GERD aggravated by stress or diet during deployment.
 Giving specifics of your medication helps the examiner understand what is going on with your condition.

 3. Assistive Devices

 If you use devices like braces, canes, or hearing aids, consider bringing them to the C&P exam.
 It is only natural that a veteran with a spinal cord injury may require a wheelchair or someone with tinnitus may need hearing aids to hear the examiner’s questions.
-Assistive devices help examiners understand the severity of your VA disability claim, which can profoundly impact your rating.
-These items provide tangible evidence of your limitations.

 4. Supporting Research

 For secondary claims, veterans often bring studies or articles connecting their condition to military service.
-For example, if claiming migraines as secondary to traumatic brain injury (TBI), articles showing how TBI often leads to structural brain changes and chronic neurological symptoms, including migraines may be helpful.
+For example, if claiming migraines as secondary to traumatic brain injury (TBI), articles showing how TBI often leads to structural brain changes and chronic neurological symptoms, including migraines, may be helpful.

 5. Nexus Opinion Letter

 If you have a nexus letter from your private physician or an independent medical opinion provider, bring it to your exam.
 The examiner may have this if it was included in your claims submission.
-Including a nexus letter as medical evidence can often be helpful in cases where there have been multiple denials or there has been a large gap in time since the inciting incident occurred.

 6. Disability Benefits Questionnaire (DBQ)